How much does a DNA test cost?

 Many genetic conditions are multifactorial inheritance disorders and are caused by a combination of environmental factors and mutations in multiple genes.
 Like in traits having mutations in these genes are not necessarily mean you would have, but it indicates your risk of developing it in the future.

 One of the well-known DNA tests is the BRCA1/BRCA2 genes test.
 BRCA1 (BReast CAncer gene 1) and BRCA2 (BReast CAncer gene 2) are genes that produce proteins that help repair damaged DNA.
 Everyone has two copies of each of these genes—one copy inherited from each parent.
 BRCA1 and BRCA2 are sometimes called tumor suppressor genes because cancer can develop when they have certain changes, called harmful (or pathogenic) variants (or mutations).
 The are many variants (different genotypes) in these genes, and most of the BRCA1/BRCA2 home testing is checking only a limited number of these variants.
 It means that you may get negative results but still carry a risky mutation for cancer.
 You can learn more about genetic testing for inherited cancer susceptibility at the National Cancer Institute (NCI) website.
+The cost for BRCA tests is between $250 to $999.

 Other multifactorial genetic risk inheritance disorders are heart diseases, high blood pressure, Alzheimer’s disease, arthritis, diabetes, cancers, and obesity.